Optimal Stopping with Expectation Constraints

-A closely related topic to our research is optimal stopping with constraint on the distribution of stopping time.
-Bayraktar and Miller \cite{Bayraktar_Miller_2016} studied the problem of optimally stopping a Brownian motion with the restriction that the distribution of the stopping time must equal to an given measure with finitely many atoms, and obtained a dynamic programming result which relates each of the sequential optimal control problems.
-K\"allblad \cite{Kallblad_2017} used measure-valued martingales to transform the distribution-constrained optimal stopping problem to a stochastic control problem and derived a dynamic programming principle by measurable selection arguments.
-From the perspective of optimal transport, Beiglb\"ock et al. \cite{BEES_2016} gave a geometric description of optimal stopping times of a Brownian motion with distribution constraint.
+A closely related topic to our research is optimal stopping with constraint on the distribution of stopping times.
+Bayraktar and Miller \cite{Bayraktar_Miller_2016} studied the problem of optimally stopping a Brownian motion with the restriction that the distribution of the stopping time must equal a given measure with finitely many atoms, and obtained a dynamic programming result which relates each of the sequential optimal control problems.
+K\"allblad \cite{Kallblad_2017} used measure-valued martingales to transform the distribution-constrained optimal stopping problem to a stochastic control problem and derived a DPP by measurable selection arguments.
+From the perspective of optimal transport, Beiglb\"ock et al. \cite{BEES_2016} gave a geometric interpretation of optimal stopping times of a Brownian motion with distribution constraint.

-In their study of a continuous-time stochastic control problem for diffusion processes, El Karoui, Huu Nguyen and Jeanblanc-Picqu\'e \cite{EHJ_1987} used a martingale-problem formulation and regarded the joint laws of control and state processes as relaxed controls on a canonical path space.
-The authors then employed the measurable selection theorem in the descriptive-set theory to establish a DPP without assuming any regularity conditions on the coefficients.
-This approach was later generalized by \cite{Elk_Tan_2013a,Elk_Tan_2013b,Gordan_Zitkovic_2014} in abstract frameworks, and developed by \cite{Neufeld_Nutz_2013,HN_2012,PTZ_2018} for tower property of sub-linear expectations.

-As to the stochastic control theory with expectation constraint, Yu et al. \cite{CYZ_2020} used the measurable selection argument to obtain a DPP result and applied it to quantitative finance problems with various expectation constraints.
-Pfeiffer et al. \cite{PTZ_2020} took a Lagrange relaxation approach to study a continuous-time stochastic control problem with both inequality-type and equality-type expectation constraints and obtained a duality result by the knowledge of convex analysis.
-Moreover, for stochastic control problems with state constraints, the stochastic target problems with controlled losses and the related geometric dynamic programming principle, see \cite{BEI_2009,BET_2009,Bouchard_Nutz_2012,Soner_Touzi_2002_GDP,Soner_Touzi_2002_SDV, Soner_Touzi_2009,Bouchard_Vu_2010,Bouchard_Dang_2013,BMN_2014,BDK_2017} and etc.
+As to the stochastic control problems with expectation constraints, Pfeiffer et al. \cite{PTZ_2020} obtained a duality result by a Lagrange relaxation approach and Yu et al. \cite{CYZ_2020} used the measurable selection argument to derive a DPP result.
+Moreover, for stochastic control problems with state constraints, stochastic target problems with controlled losses and related geometric DPP, see \cite{BEI_2009,BET_2009,Bouchard_Nutz_2012,Soner_Touzi_2002_GDP,Soner_Touzi_2002_SDV, Soner_Touzi_2009,Bouchard_Vu_2010,Bouchard_Dang_2013,BMN_2014,BDK_2017}.